ChrisKurz/Matter/doc/Matter_Device_Door_Lock.md

         ot state

 ## Control Application ZCL Clusters
+Note: Please note that the Matter Controller should not be stopped after commissioning.
+In case it was stopped, please reset the nRF52840DK board (factory reset by pressing several seconds the button 1 and check UART log) and start again with commissioning.

 27. Execute the following command to toggle the LED state:

         chip-device-ctrl > zcl OnOff Toggle 1 1 0